woutdp/live_svelte/README.md

 ## Requirements

-For Server-Side Rendering (SSR) to work you need `node` installed in your environment.
+For Server-Side Rendering (SSR) to work you need `node` (version 19 or later) installed in your environment.

 Make sure you have it installed in production too.
 You might be using `node` only in the build step, but it might actually not be installed in your production environment.